 Table Caption: The rates of infection (mosquitoes with dengue positive bodies), dissemination (infected mosquitoes with dengue positive heads) and infectiousness (infected mosquitoes with dengue positive saliva) across season and land class.
-Raw numbers of positive samples are shown with denominator in parentheses.
+Raw numbers of positive samples are shown with the denominator in parentheses.

 Integrating direct and carry-over effects into estimates of transmission potential

-We found VC to be higher in the summer (mean: 5.847±0.0.768SE) than the fall (0.252±1.087SE) (Fig. 5, Table 3).
+We found VC to be higher in the summer (mean ± SE : 5.847±0.768) than the fall (0.252±1.087) (Fig. 5, Table 3).
 In the summer season, there was a trend for VC to increase with increasing urbanization (Fig. 5).
 This trend was not significant, however, given the small sample size (n=9) and the disproportional impact of having no infectious mosquitoes at one site, resulting in a value of VC=0 for one sample.
 There was no effect of temperature on VC within a season (Table S1), and temperature did not explain any additional variation after controlling for land class and season.
 When comparing VC calculations using field-based or grand mean estimates of EFD and bc, we found that the effect of land class and season were not significantly different (land class: χ2=0.381, p=0.826, season: χ2=1.408, p=0.235), suggesting that the omission of carry-over effects in calculations did not lead to biased estimates of relative VC in different seasons or land classes.
 However, the use of the grand mean did lead to an underestimate of VC on some suburban and urban sites in the summer, with a two-fold decrease in predicted VC (Fig. 5, Supp.
 Fig. 1).
 The calculated VC for rural sites in the summer and across all land classes in the fall more closely resembled the grand mean calculated VC.

 Discussion

 Mathematical models of mosquito-borne disease rarely include mosquito larval stages [15], and of those that do, few include the influence of carry-over effects on important mosquito life-history traits (but see [33]).
 This is likely because there are relatively few empirical studies parameterizing carry-over effects in mosquito-pathogen systems [2], and most are laboratory studies conducted across a wider range of temperatures than those seen in the field.
-Here, we demonstrate that fine-scale differences in larval microclimate across land class and season generate carry-over effects on adult fecundity and vector competence.
+Here, we demonstrate that fine-scale differences in larval microclimate across land class and season generate carry-over effects on adult fecundity and vector competence for DENV-2.
 When integrated into a model of vectorial capacity, we find that vectorial capacity differs across season, but not land class.
-Further, failure to account for site-specific carry-over effects across urban land classes results in biased estimates of vectorial capacity, underestimating potential disease transmission in urban areas.
+Further, failure to account for site-specific carry-over effects across urban land classes results in biased estimates of DENV-2 transmission potential, underestimating potential disease transmission in urban areas.